KlausLoeffelmann/NetControlDesigners/README.md

 For making the `TileRepeater` control work at design time in a useful way, we need proper WinForms Designer support.
-Especially for this control: with the new .NET Designer which comes with separate processes for the Visual Studio .NET Framework client-based UI functionality on the one and the actual .NET Forms and Control instantiation, management and rendering in a dedicated Server process on the other side, authoring Control Designers has become a bit tricky.
+Especially for this control: with the new .NET Designer which comes with separate processes for the Visual Studio .NET Framework client-based UI functionality on the one side and the actual .NET Forms and Control instantiation, management and rendering in a dedicated Server process on the other side, authoring ControlDesigners has become a bit tricky.
 It is compared to the Framework Designer a breaking change when you need to implement custom .NET type editors.
 And here is why: